olhamarkova/myapp/README.md

 ### Update a course

 Allows to update a course by ID.
+Some types of courses can't be updated.

 **`PUT /courses/:id`**